ryeleo/Python-Package-Template/README.md

 Dependency management is well discussed in our [developer guide (`docs/development.md`)](docs/development.md).

-## TODO: setup your requirments.txt
+## TODO: setup your requirements.txt

 Dependency management using Python Virtual Environments is the best way to go!